gregmuellegger/django-mobile/README.rst

 FLAVOURS_SESSION_KEY
 ^^^^^^^^^^^^^^^^^^^^

-The user's prefernce set with the GET parameter is stored in the user's session.
+The user's preference set with the GET parameter is stored in the user's session.
 This setting determines which session key is used to hold this information.